Sins Rising: Reception

-According to the Review aggregator Comic Book Roundup website, Issue 45 received an Average review of 7.9 out of 10 based on 10 reviews.
+According to the review aggregator website Comic Book Roundup, Issue 45 received an Average review of 7.9 out of 10 based on 10 reviews.
 Kevin Kelein from Cosmic Crusaders wrote "I can't get enough of Peter Parker's Spiderman and this issue doesn't disappoint.
 It includes all the ingredients of a great Spiderman story."

 According to Comic Book roundup, Issue 46 received an average review of 8 out of 10 based on 9 reviews. wolfcypher from Weird Marvel Comics wrote "I really have no idea how any of this is going to tie into Spencer's Kindred story anymore.
 This issue really cements the idea that this is just its own story, independent of whatever Spider-Man's bigger mystery villain has in store.
 I'm not seeing what it is that connects the two, besides Kindred being the one to revive Stan Carter and supercharge him with his supernatural enhancements.
 Even with that said, this issue has a lot going for it.
 Whether its a bigger piece of an unfinished/still-ongoing work of art or maybe it's its own tapestry, it's shaping to be a fine design."

 According to Comic Book Roundup, Issue 47 received an average review of 7.6 out of 10 based on 6 reviews.
 Kevin Lainez from Comic Book Revolution wrote "Amazing Spider-Man #47 was an intense reading experience.
 The way Nick Spencer works real world events in the way Sin-Eater is written gave weight to the character's direction that came across as distinct.
 How that challenges Spider-Man and furthers the greater Kindred storyline added to the interest in where the "Sins Rising" will end up when all things are said and done."

 According to Comic Book Roundup, Issue 48 received an Average review of 8.4 out of 10 based on 8 reviews.
 David Brooke from AIPT wrote "The Amazing Spider-Man #48 is a breakdown of what makes Spider-Man tick, and perhaps one of the finest and most introspective looks at the Green Goblin and Spider-Man dynamic ever made."

 According to Comic Book Roundup, Amazing Spider-Man: The Sins of Norman Osborn received an average review of 7.8 out of 10 based on 9 reviews.
 Deron Generally from The Super Powered Fancast wrote "Federico Vicentini has some awesome, action-packed art that reflects the tension and tone of the story.
 There is an emotional element to the art that Vicentini is able to bring out through the panels especially in the moments between Norman and Peter.
 The reveal of the prisoner being kept at the bottom of the institute is handled brilliantly as well."

 According to Comic book Roundup, Issue 49 received an Average review of 7.5 out of 10 based on 13 reviews.
 Jimmy Hayes from Comic Watch wrote "An issue that's truly worthy of its epic numbering (#850).
 You're gonna have a great time reading this one!!"